akomarla/automate_drive_demand_dissag/README.md

 - [Contact](#contact)

 # Background
 Automating the long-term demand forecast at a SKU/basename level using historical trends in customer behaviors.
 Solution provides three methods: exponential smoothing, gradient-descent based regressions and vector similarity to predict the percentage of demand on each SKU (per program family and customer) for a future quarter.
-Currently, the primary method is exponential smoothing.
-The other two methods are in an exploratory phase.

 # Setup
 The goal is utilize this forecast tool for cq+2 onwards, where cq is the current quarter.
 The forecast for cq and cq+1 is to computed differently.
 A demand analyst would provide the total demand for for a program family in cq+2 and the tool would disaggregate this demand across all SKUs in the program family using the forecasting methods described below.